 Welcome to the Delaware Space Grant Consortium's website.
-My name is Dermott J. Mullan, and I am a professor in the Department of Physics and Astronomy at the University of Delaware, in Newark DE.
-I took on the duties of Interim Director of Delaware Space Grant in July 2005, and was appointed Director in December 2005.
+My name is William H. Matthaeus, and I am a professor in the Department of Physics and Astronomy at the University of Delaware, in Newark DE.
+I took on the duties of Interim Director of Delaware Space Grant in January 2016 and was officially named Director in September 2016.

 The Delaware Space Grant program is funded by NASA in order to train students and researchers in the state of Delaware in the areas of science, technology, engineering, mathematics, and geography.

 By means of this training, the state of Delaware aims to help in contributing to the technically literate workforce which NASA will need in the years ahead.